-Assume $G=Sp(V)$ or $O(V)$ with $\dim V$ odd.
+Assume $G=Sp(V)$, or $SO(V)$ with $\dim V$ odd.
 The definitions in \ref{ss1-2} apply to $\Lg^*$ (if $G=Sp(V)$, there are no conditions on the line $\Sigma$).
 Let $\varrho_\xi,f_\xi,{A}_P,{A}_P'$ etc. be defined in this way.
 Then ${Y}_{\xi,\xi'}$, ${S}_{\xi,\xi'}$ are described in the same way as ${Y}_{x,x'}$, ${S}_{x,x'}$ in \ref{ssec-sxx}.

 The correspondence for symplectic Lie algebras is determined by Spaltenstein \cite{Spal} since in this case the centralizer of a nilpotent element is connected and $\mathfrak{A}_\Lg=\{(\rc,1)\}$.
 We rewrite his results in section \ref{sec-sy} using different combinatorics and describe the Springer correspondence for orthogonal Lie algebras in section \ref{sec-scor}.
 The proof will essentially be as in \cite{Lu1}, which is based on the restriction formula $(\mathbf{R})$ and the following observation of Shoji: if $n\geq 3$, an irreducible character of $\mathbf{W}_n$ (resp. a nondegenerate irreducible character of $\mathbf{W}_n'$) is completely determined by its restriction to $\mathbf{W}_{n-1}$ (resp. $\mathbf{W}_{n-1}'$).
 We need to study the representations $\varepsilon_{x,x'}$, which require a description of the groups $\tilde{A}_P$ and $\tilde{A}_P'$.
-Using a similar method as in \cite{Spal2}, we describe these groups for orthogonal Lie algebras, duals of symplectic Lie algebras and duals of odd orthogonal Lie algebras in section \ref{sec-or},\ref{sec-dsp} and \ref{sec-dor} respectively.
+Extending some methods in \cite{Spal2}, we describe these groups for orthogonal Lie algebras, duals of symplectic Lie algebras and duals of odd orthogonal Lie algebras in section \ref{sec-or}, \ref{sec-dsp} and \ref{sec-dor} respectively.

 The Springer correspondence for the duals of symplectic Lie algebras and orthogonal Lie algebras is described in section \ref{sec-d-c}.
-The proofs are very similar to the Lie algebra case.
-We omit many details.
+The proofs are very similar to the Lie algebra case and we omit much detail.